Works: Descriptions & Order Information

 Sending anguished veterans off to talk to therapists, writes Caplan, conveys the message that the rest of us don't want to listen -- or that we don't feel qualified to listen.
 As a result, the truth about war is kept under wraps.
 Most of us remain ignorant about what war is really like -- and continue to allow our governments to go to war without much protest.
 Caplan proposes an alternative: that we welcome veterans back into our communities and listen to their stories, one-on-one.
 (She provides guidelines for conducting these conversations.)
 This would begin a long overdue national discussion about the realities of war, and it would start the healing process for our returning veterans.

+To order, click on book icon here.
 Long considered a classic, known for helping women stop blaming themselves and leave an abusive partner.
 Now available in book form or electronically, both at iUniverse.com.

 Suddenly even more relevant, in light of the discussion about domestic abuse/dating violence victim Rihanna, who was assaulted by her boyfriend Chris Brown.